jeffrylazo/javicho/README.md

-Python module capable of generating specialized DataFrames from scratch or deriving them from external files.
-These DataFrames can then be separated into train DataFrames and test DataFrames, which reduces the amount of resources spent in this endeavor.
+Python module oriented to the generation of specialized datasets, which can be created from scratch or derived from external files.
+In addition, this module is also capable of separating these datasets into training and testing dataframes.